rozariwang/CLMs-for-NPs/Readme.md

 ## ⚙️ How to Run Tasks

-After cloning this repository into your cluster workspace, all tasks can be executed via `main.py` using the `run_experiments.sh` bash file.
+ All tasks can be executed via `main.py` using the `run_experiments.sh` bash file.
 It is provided as an example of how to run all tasks specified above, and the details on how to set task-specific configurations are described below.
 Uncomment the block corresponding to the task you want to run in `run_experiments.sh`.

 > **Note**: The path `/nethome/[lsv_user_name]/CLMs-for-NPs/main.py` assumes you have cloned the repo into `/nethome/[your_username]/`.
 Replace `[lsv_user_name]` with your actual username.
 If you clone it somewhere else, adjust the path accordingly.